Protection of Military Remains Act 1986

 The Protection of Military Remains Act 1986 (1986 c.
-35) is an Act of Parliament in the United Kingdom that provides protection for the wreckage of military aircraft and designated military vessels.
+35) is an Act of the Parliament of the United Kingdom that provides protection for the wreckage of military aircraft and designated military vessels.
 The Act provides for two types of protection: protected places and controlled sites.
 Military aircraft are automatically protected, but vessels have to be specifically designated.
 The primary reason for designation is to protect as a 'war grave' the last resting place of British servicemen (or other nationals); however, the Act does not require the loss of the vessel to have occurred during war.

-There have been seven statutory instruments designating wrecks under the Act, in 2002 (amended 2003), 2006, 2008, 2009, 2012, 2017 and 2019.
+There have been seven statutory instruments designating wrecks under the Act, in 2002 (amended 2003), 2006, 2008, 2009, 2012, 2017, and 2019.
 Thirteen wrecks are designated as controlled sites, on which diving is banned.
 These vessels (including one German submarine), all lost on military service, provide a small representative sample of all such vessels.
 All other vessels that meet the criteria of the act are subject to a rolling programme of assessment and those that meet the criteria will be designated as protected places.
 The order that is currently in force, since September 2019, designates 93 wrecks as protected places.
 This means that diving is allowed, but divers must follow the rule of look, don't touch.

 Protection under the Act

 The Act provides for two types of protection: protected places and controlled sites.
 The primary reason for designation is to protect the last resting place of British servicemen (or other nationals).
 While this is often referred to as protection as a war grave, the protected wrecks are not graves in the sense of falling under the control of the Commonwealth War Graves Commission, nor are they required to have been lost during wartime.

-The wreckage of all military aircraft (British or other nations') that crashed in the United Kingdom, in United Kingdom territorial waters or in United Kingdom-controlled waters are automatically protected irrespective of whether there was loss of life or whether the wrecking occurred during peacetime or in a combat.
-The wreckage of United Kingdom military aircraft are also protected under the act elsewhere in the world.
+The wreckage of all military aircraft (British or other nations') that crashed in the United Kingdom, in United Kingdom territorial waters or in United Kingdom-controlled waters is automatically protected irrespective of whether there was loss of life or whether the wrecking occurred during peacetime or in a combat.
+The wreckage of United Kingdom military aircraft is also protected under the act elsewhere in the world.